10 Best Marauder Builds in Path of Exile 3.25

 • % Increased Area Damage

 The Righteous Fire Chieftain is an awesome build that can be used as a league starter and taken well into the endgame with enough investment.
-This is the reason why it is the most popular Marauder build in Patch 3.24!
+This is the reason why it is one of the most popular Marauder builds in Patch 3.25!

 Tips

-With the best Marauder builds in Path of Exile 3.24 Necropolis League already revealed, here are some handy tips that will help make your gaming experience a whole lot better when using this particular class:
+With the best Marauder builds in Path of Exile 3.25 Settlers of Kalguur League already revealed, here are some handy tips that will help make your gaming experience a whole lot better when using this particular class:

 Focus on Armor